-One of the Strip's most desirable nightlife destinations and a haunt of A-listers in the sports and entertainment worlds, TAO brings a bit of Zen ambiance to the desert.
+The entrance to TAO gives guests an interesting introduction to the club: it's lined with bathtubs filled with rose petals, and sometimes models clad only in rose petals.
+For several years it's been one of the Strip's most desirable nightlife destinations and a haunt of A-listers in the sports and entertainment worlds, bringing a bit of Zen ambiance to the desert.
 The atmospheric club is adorned with Asian artifacts, decor and statuary, and soft lighting sets the scene admirably, along with alluring performance artists.
 Over the main dance floor sits the DJ booth, raining down house, hip-hop and R&B over stylish, of-the-moment patrons.
 An outdoor terrace and multiple bars ensure that there are plenty of pastimes on-hand.
 (702-388-8588)

 About Terrisa Meeks